linroger/FinanceCompendium/VI. Derivatives/Options Futures & Forwards/Derivatives Market Complete Full/chapters manual/12 Binomial Option Pricing - Basic Concepts.md

 An obvious objection to the binomial calculations thus far is that the stock can only have two or three different values at expiration.
 It seems plausible that to increase accuracy we would want to divide the time to expiration into more periods, generating a more realistic tree.
 Fortunately, the generalization to many binomial periods is straightforward.

-To illustrate using more binomial periods, we re-examine the 1-year European call option in Figure 3, which has a  $40 strike and initial stock price of$ 41.
+To illustrate using more binomial periods, we re-examine the 1-year European call option in Figure 3, which has a  \$40 strike and initial stock price of\$ 41.
 We use equation (9) to generate the up and down moves.
 Suppose there are three binomial periods.
 With a 1-year call, the length of a period is  $h = \frac{1}{3}$ .
 We will assume that other inputs stay the same, so  $r = 0.08$  and  $\sigma = 0.3$ .
 Equation (9) then automatically generates a per-period interest rate of  $rh = 0.027$  and volatility of  $\sigma \sqrt{h} = 0.1732$ .

 Figure 5 depicts the stock price and option price tree for this option.
-The option price is  $7.074, as opposed to$ 7.839 in Figure 3.
+The option price is  \$7.074, as opposed to\$ 7.839 in Figure 3.
 The difference occurs because the numerical approximation is different; it is quite common to see large changes in a binomial price when the number of periods,  $n$ , is changed, particularly when  $n$  is small.

 Since the length of the binomial period is shorter,  $u$  and  $d$  are closer to 1 than before (1.2212 and 0.8637 as opposed to 1.462 and 0.803 with  $h = 1$ ).
 Just to be clear about the procedure, here is how the second-period nodes are computed: